lubranoa/CS340-Golf-Tracker-DB/README.md

 lubranoa  3670  0.0  0.0 268264 28788 ?
 S    08:52   0:00  \_ /nfs/stak/users/lubranoa/CS340/CS340-Golf-Tracker-DB/venv/bin/python3 /nfs/stak/users/lubranoa/CS340/CS340-Golf-Tracker-DB/venv/bin/gunicorn --bind 0.0.0.0:15432 wsgi:app -D
 lubranoa 22537  0.0  0.0 112812   984 pts/5    S+   09:23   0:00      |       \_ grep --color=auto gunicorn
 ```
-Access the gunicorn instance by opening Firefox or Chrome and entering the address (http://flipX.engr.oregonstate.edu:XXXX/) changing the X in flipX to your preferred flip server number and the XXXX at the end to your port number.
-Ours is (http://flip3.engr.oregonstate.edu:15432/)
+Access the gunicorn instance by opening Firefox or Chrome and entering the address http://flipX.engr.oregonstate.edu:XXXX/ changing the X in flipX to your preferred flip server number and the XXXX at the end to your port number.
+Ours is http://flip3.engr.oregonstate.edu:15432/

-**18** To stop running the web apps, enter either of the following depending on how the web app is running:
+**18.** To stop running the web apps, enter either of the following depending on how the web app is running:
    - To kill a localhost webapp, go to the terminal window where the outputs are being output and press `Ctrl+c`
    - To kill all of your gunicorn instances, run:
 ```bash
 pkill -u onid gunicorn
 ```

-For more information check the [bottom](https://github.com/osu-cs340-ecampus/flask-starter-app#deploying-the-migrated-project-on-osus-flip-server) of the 340 Flask Starter App repo.

 ## Directory Structure